David-Manniche/TheMarket/readme.txt

-    => 042732 - seller> on accessing tax categories> tab is not highlighting in side bar => 043102 - after adding money to wallet using stripe there is no transaction id in transaction list => 043110 - admin> shipping mgmt> order level> on searching product there is no scroll
+    => 042732 - seller> on accessing tax categories> tab is not highlighting in side bar => 043102 - after adding money to wallet using stripe there is no transaction id in transaction list => 043110 - admin> shipping mgmt> order level> on searching product there is no scroll => 043113 - when seller tries to add shipping for admin catalog then there is error

 Enhancements:
     => Tax module upgrade